-Get a glimpse behind the closed doors of Cambridge’s colleges with University Rooms, who rent student rooms out to visitors.
+Get a glimpse behind the closed doors of Cambridge’s colleges with University Rooms, who rent student accommodation out to visitors.
 The money helps with upkeep and you get to wander through their gardens, eat in their dining halls and drink in the student bar.
-Prices start from a bargain £40 a night B&B, with a choice of en-suites or shared bathrooms, and lots of single rooms so it’s great for solo travellers.
+Prices start from a bargain £40 a night B&B, with a choice of en-suites or rooms with shared bathrooms, and lots of single rooms so it’s great for solo travellers.
 You can book two–three months in advance, with most availability during the summer, Christmas and Easter holidays.

 Or splash out on a luxurious stay at The Varsity, tucked between St John’s and Magdalene colleges on the banks of the River Cam.
-It has stylish, boutique-style rooms in the modern main building, named after different colleges and with balconies on higher floors.
+It has stylish, boutique-style rooms in the modern main building, named after different colleges and with balconies on the higher floors.
 There’s also a spa and restaurant in a 19th-century warehouse conversion next door.
 Standard rooms start from £115 B&B. Even if you’re not staying there, head up to their rooftop bar at sunset for a drink with a 360-degree city view.
 Then have dinner at the Cambridge Chop House, which serves traditional English food with a great view across to King’s College.

-Start the day with a tour of the heart of Cambridge – its colleges.
-There are 31 to choose from, and most are open to visitors at least part of the time (opening times vary, especially around exam time, so check in advance).
+Start the day at the heart of Cambridge – its colleges.
+There are 31 to choose from, and most are open to visitors at least part of the time (opening times vary, especially during exams, so check in advance).
 Cambridge University’s three big-hitters are King’s, Trinity and St John’s, but don’t discount the smaller colleges which each have their own character, stories and secret spots.

 St John’s (£10 adults/£5 concessions) has beautiful grounds, and is where you’ll find the Bridge of Sighs.
 It’s also where a lot of the film The Theory of Everything, about Stephen Hawking’s life, was filmed (though there’s a bit of artistic licence as in real life he studied at Trinity Hall).
+Or if you want to get an insiders’ view of Cambridge life, you can take a guided walking tour.

-You can’t visit Cambridge without getting out on the water in a punt.
-Scudamore’s are Cambridge’s oldest punt hire service and run a range of different tours.
-Head along the Backs – the area where several of the colleges back onto the River Cam – for the most scenic stretch of water.
 You pass a string of bridges, including the Bridge of Sighs (named after the bridge in Venice) and the quirky Mathematical Bridge, which looks like an arch despite only being made up of straight pieces of wood.
-A 45-minute guided tour with commentary costs £19 adults/£17.50 concessions (though you can save £3 if you book online in advance).
-Or you can hire a punt seating up to six for £27.50 per hour if your balance is up to doing it yourself.
+A 45-minute shared guided tour with commentary costs £20 adults/£18.50 concessions (though you can save £3 if you book online in advance).
+Or you can hire a punt seating up to six for £30 per hour if your balance is good enough to do it yourself.

 Finish the day off with a view of Cambridge from above at Great St Mary’s Church.
-A 123-step spiral staircase takes you to the top of the church tower for a panoramic view over the college rooftops (open until 5.30pm/4.30pm in winter, £4 adults/£3.50 concessions).
+A 123-step spiral staircase takes you to the top of the church tower for a panoramic view over the college rooftops (open until 5.30pm/4.30pm in winter, £4 entry).
 Then head to The Eagle pub on Benet Street, where scientists Crick and Watson announced they’d discovered DNA.

-Then finish off your weekend in genteel Cambridge style with afternoon tea at Fitzbillies, across the street from the museum.
+Then finish off your weekend in Cambridge in genteel style with afternoon tea at Fitzbillies, across the street from the museum.
 This Cambridge institution is famous for its sticky Chelsea Buns, which have been made to the same recipe since 1922.
 They also do a traditional afternoon tea of finger sandwiches, scones and mini cakes (with or without a glass of Champagne).

 Have you visited Cambridge?
 Do you have any tips to add on what to see, do and eat?